SAP-samples/btp-task-center-integration/s4hana-on-prem-scenario/cloud-idenity-services-s4hana-integration.md

 As a prerequisite, you will need to have the SAP Cloud Connector installed and connect SAP S/4HANA as well as IAS and IPS to it.

-**Please follow the guides to the up the proper integration between SAP S/4HANA and SAP Cloud Identity Services**
+**Please follow the guides to ensure the proper integration between SAP S/4HANA and SAP Cloud Identity Services**

 [System Integration Guide for SAP Cloud Identity Service](https://help.sap.com/docs/SAP_CLOUD_IDENTITY/b95c3d5bab324a3a8409eee5267a5b75/dc7ba639647d4ddaa88874eb7656dff1.html)